10 Vessels 10 Days

 10 Vessels 10 Days forms one part of my solo exhibition Table Tools.
 This short film documents one day in the 10 day series.
+Each of the 10 vessels are documented below.

 Alison Jackson set herself 10 days, and the challenge to make one vessel each day.
 This discipline, battling the exigencies of materials and time, make of her project a meeting place between ancient traditions and contemporary design.
 She brings both to her workbench–technical facility and a refined design aesthetic–each stored and ready for application.
 Taking up the hammer she created a hollow form in a technique little changed over the centuries.
 To recognise the hammered surface, each mark a hammer blow, is to quantify the maker's time and skill.
 The bowls she formed, roughly the size of a hand, begin to describe some essence of vessel-ness.
 How shallow or deep need it be?
 What various functions might it satisfy—container, sieve, scoop, pourer?
 And how can it be handled, with our without a handle.
 When does it become a spoon?